Industry TrendsSeptember 20, 202512 min read

 4. Cloud-First Infrastructure and Data Security

 The shift to cloud-first construction platforms addresses the industry's growing need for data security, scalability, and global accessibility.
-Cloud adoption in construction increased 180% in 2024, driven by enhanced security features and improved performance.
+Cloud adoption has accelerated sharply across the sector, driven by improved security posture, predictable scaling, and the operational cost of maintaining on-premise stacks.

 Cloud Platform Advantages: